Three things we learned from the Seahawks’ win over the Panthers in Week 3

 The fifth field goal tied the team record, achieved six times previously.
 Olindo Mare did it twice, Norm Johnson also twice, plus Todd Peterson and Stephen Hauschka once each.

-Myers became the second-highest paid kicker in the NFL after inking a four-year deal in the offseason worth up to $21.1 million.
-At an average of $5.275 million, Myers will make more than any kicker in the NFL on a per-year basis other than Baltimore’s Justin Tucker at $6 million.
+Myers became one of the highest paid kickers in the NFL after inking a four-year deal in the offseason worth up to $21.1 million.
+At an average of $5.275 million, Myers will make more than all but three kickers in the NFL on a per-year basis (Justin Tucker, $6 million; Matt Gay, $5.625 million; Graham Gano, $5.5 million; according to OverTheCap.com).

 Not bad company for Myers, who was a Pro-Bowler last season after hitting 34 of 37 field goals.